msea1/MiscCode/Travel/test.md

 ![4a8fca440170510517adbdf9c2a660ce][3]

-Apparently leads to downgrade from row 13 to 23.
+I was able to select my seats ahead of time for the four legs on Turkish Air.
+However, we couldn't formally check-in to the flight to Istanbul beforehand for, I assume, some visa or international reasons.
+And there's no gate attendant in Logan this far advance, so we go wander to kill time and find beer.

+We dawdle a bit too much given that we aren't checked in.
+But arriving back at the game and getting our passes, we've been downgraded (why?) from row 13 to 23.
 That's some 60 odd people who now deplane before us, with a one hour connection to make.

-And we had to stand in yet another unmoving queue to finally get our boarding passes
+And we had to stand in yet another unmoving queue to finally get our boarding passes, all the while making cracks about our last trip to Istanbul.

-And I still don't have my milage account tied to it
+And I still don't have my milage account tied to it.

 And my damn USB port doesn't work.
 Fucking again.
 JFC

-And I didn't get my pre ordered meal
+And I didn't get my pre-ordered meal.

 Did snag a decent pillow from the flight and a backup blanket.
+I'll use the pillow as a substitute for the car seat pillow, but even better because this is disposable as far as I'm concerned.

 And it looks like we'll be about 20 minutes early so not real worried about the connection.
 _Boston Logan International Airport Boston United States 42.371, -71.019_

 ---